BolajiAyodeji/Blogposts/cjx7x1kwe00367vs1qic3jfoi.md

 It is a very useful tool when it comes to auditing Progressive web apps.
 I actually learned so much about optimization and performance standards when I started using Lighthouse.
-In no time you would become an expert in building full optimized web apps with great performance, accessibility and user experience. :)
+In no time you would become an expert in building fully optimized web apps with great performance, accessibility, and user experience. :)

 > Lighthouse is not magic, it was created by humans.
-It is open source and
+It is open-source and
 > [contributions are
 welcome](https://github.com/GoogleChrome/lighthouse/blob/master/CONTRIBUTING.md).
 Check out the repository’s [issue